bitbasher/Gears-Library/README.md

 Shortly after the publishing of the Janssen library [Chris Pen](https://github.com/chrisspen) did good work on it and [published here in GitHub](https://github.com/chrisspen/gears) about 7 years ago, but has commited some fixes this year (2025).

+I looked on Thingiverse for remixes and found this one by [eleotlecram](https://www.thingiverse.com/eleotlecram/designs), [OpenSCAD Gear Library with Customizer](https://www.thingiverse.com/thing:4194148).
+This was expecially interesting because it added parameter definitions to enable the use of the Customizer panel.
+He also added a lot of internal documentation that explained the operation of the code in details.
+His work really helped my understanding of OpenSCAN, gear math, and coding it.
+As a side light he added a hub feature: some of the designs could be generated with a raised hub around the hole for the gear's axle.

 k37z3r was working on [his fork](https://github.com/k37z3r/Gears-Library) of that OG library up to about a year back (from the date of my fork in May 2025) (at [Gears-Library](https://github.com/k37z3r/Gears-Library) )

 ## This library contains the following modules: